seafooood/CodeSnippetsFromBlogPosts/React/UnitTesting/getByTestId/README.md

 export default DemoGetByTestId;
 ```

-- The unit test will find the div using the attribue `data-testid="current-selection"` and confirm the text contains the word "fred".
+- Create file `DemoGetByTestId.test.js`.
+The unit test will find the div using the attribue `data-testid="current-selection"` and confirm the text contains the word "fred".

 ```js
 import '@testing-library/jest-dom';